mike-french/myrex/README.md

        |Group|    +----+           +----+    |Group|
        +-----+                               +-----+
 ```
- Combinator for an AND sequence of peek lookahead matching nodes.
+ Combinator for an AND sequence of peek lookahead
+ matching nodes  `M1 M2 ..
+Mn`:
  The peeking nodes are created in a negated character class,
  where all tests must pass for the first character of input,
  but the character must not be consumed.